Lie Groupoids and Differentiable Stacks: Equivalences

-Every Lie groupoid has an underlying orbispace.
-A generalized map between Lie groupoids is a map between their orbispaces, and two Lie groupoids are equivalent if and only if their orbispaces are isomorphic.
+Every Lie groupoid has an underlying differentiable stack.
+A generalized map between Lie groupoids is a map between their differentiable stack, and two Lie groupoids are equivalent if and only if their stacks are isomorphic.
 In this section we formalize these ideas.

 Given two generalized maps $\psi/\phi:G\dashto G'$, $\psi'/\phi':G'\dashto G''$, their {\bf composition} is defined as $\psi'\psi''/\phi''\phi$, where $\phi'':K\xto\sim H$ and $\psi':K\to H'$ are such that the square below commutes up to isomorphism.